• Disease Overview

 Causes

-Most cases of Gitelman syndrome are caused by mutations in the SLC12A3 gene.
-In a minority of cases, mutations in the CLCNKB gene cause the disorder.
+Gitelman syndrome is caused by changes (pathogenic variants) in the SLC12A3 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, absent, or not inserted in a tubule membrane properly.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a variant in a gene occurs, the protein product may be faulty, inefficient, absent, or not inserted in a tubule membrane properly.
+Depending upon the functions of the protein, this can affect many organ systems of the body.
 In the case of Gitelman syndrome, defective protein structure causes failure to reclaim filtered sodium and chloride (channelopathy).
-More severe salt wasting is caused by a defect in a different channel in Bartter syndrome.

-The SLC12A3 gene that causes the majority of cases of Gitelman syndrome produces (encodes) a protein known as thiazide-sensitive NaCl cotransporter (NCC), which helps to transport salts through ion channels in the kidney.
-Ion channels, which are pores in cell membranes, regulate the movement of electrically-charged particles called ions, which include electrolytes such as potassium and sodium ions, in certain structures of the kidneys.
-Mutations in this gene result in abnormal functioning of the NCC protein that transports electrolytes through the ion channels.
+The SLC12A3 gene produces (encodes) a protein known as thiazide-sensitive NaCl cotransporter (NCC), which helps to transport salts through ion channels in the kidney.
+Ion channels, which are pores in cell membranes, regulate the movement of electrically charged particles called ions, which include electrolytes such as potassium and sodium ions, in certain structures of the kidneys.
+Variants in this gene result in abnormal functioning of the NCC protein that transports electrolytes through the ion channels.
 This abnormal functioning or channel inception in the tubular membrane prevents sodium and chloride (salt) from being reabsorbed (reclaimed) from the distal renal tubule.
 This causes salt and water wastage (negative balance) and results in volume depletion (dehydration).
 The kidney attempts to attenuate dehydration by activating the renin angiotensin aldosterone system (RAAS).
 Hypokalemia is the adverse consequence of RAAS activation.
 Because salt balance can never be fully achieved; the hypokalemia in Gitelman syndrome can only rarely be corrected.

 The human kidney filters 180 liters of serum each day through selective filtration in glomeruli.
-All but 1-1.5 liters of this glomerular filtrate is selectively reclaimed) by renal tubules including the distal convoluted tubule (which functions abnormally in Gitelman syndrome) and the thick ascending limb (which functions abnormally in Bartter syndrome).
-Both abnormalities cause salt wasting and, in turn, symptoms related to dehydration as well as those due to secondary electrolyte disturbances (hypokalemia and hypomagnesemia.)
+All but 1-1.5 liters of this glomerular filtrate is selectively reclaimed by renal tubules including the distal convoluted tubule (which functions abnormally in Gitelman syndrome) and the thick ascending limb.
+Both abnormalities cause salt wasting, and, in turn, symptoms related to dehydration as well as those due to secondary electrolyte disturbances (hypokalemia and hypomagnesemia).

 • < Previous section